Files

 - Import the data into a test alternative and check the results.

-- Import the data into the production alternative or “top” alternative – consider setting a checkpoint before you run FME so you can rollback if needed.
+- Import the data into the production alternative or “top” alternative – consider setting a checkpoint before running FME so you can roll back if needed.

 - Inspect the updated Smallworld objects to verify that the imported data is loaded correctly.